Part 1: Legislative framework

 b.
 Conditions for precontractual liability:

 It is accepted that as long as the parties are only at the stage of negotiations, the partners are in principle free not to contract.
 In certain circumstances, however, the termination of the negotiations might be wrongful.
 For this to be the case, one of the partners must have broken off the negotiations suddenly and unilaterally, without a legitimate reason.
 A wrongful termination is one which constitutes an abuse of the right to terminate negotiations.
 The criterion for abuse of the right is not the intention to harm since bad faith is sufficient to characterise the fault in the abusive termination of the negotiations.
 The circumstances surrounding the termination may reveal the bad faith of the perpetrator (abruptness, time of termination etc.).
 Legitimate confidence that is deceived constitutes the fault, and the partner's confidence legitimately increases as the negotiations progress.
 This trust is assessed differently depending on the qualification of the victim.
-If the victim is a professional, he can more easily be accused of having given his trust too easily (Luxembourg Court of Appeal, 5 March 2008, roll number 19272, cited by the Tribunal d’arrondissement de et à Luxembourg, 3 July 2014, roll number 132722)*
+If the victim is a professional, he can more easily be accused of having given his trust too easily (Luxembourg Court of Appeal, 5 March 2008, roll number 19272, cited by the Tribunal d’arrondissement de et à Luxembourg, 3 July 2014, roll number 132722)*.

 As any fault is the breach of a pre-existing duty or obligation, pre-contractual fault is the transgression of a general duty of good faith.

-Decision available via this link.
+Decision available on the following link.

 c.
 Consequences of precontractual liability: